swainechen/chenlab-training/sysadmin/bioinformatics.md

 ln -s /usr/local/src/lacer/lacer.pl /usr/local/bin
 ```

 To get lacepr to compile and install, we need an older version of samtools (up to 1.9).
-There were many changes starting in samtools/htslib version 1.10 that haven't been incorporated into lacepr yet.
+There were changes starting in samtools/htslib version 1.10 that haven't been incorporated into lacepr yet.
 ```
 sudo su -
 cd /usr/local/src/lacer/lacepr